6 Best Journals For Anxiety

 What Is The Difference Between Fear and Anxiety?

 Fear and anxiety are often lumped into the same category but have different effects on your brain.
 Fear is the body's response to an imminent danger; once that danger is no longer close, your fear subsides.
 On the other hand, anxiety is when you perceive an impending or invisible threat, whether warranted or not.
-The feeling of anxiety can continue even if the threat does not exist.
+The feeling of dread can continue even if the danger does not exist.

 Let's look at a quick example.

 If you are walking with your bros on a hiking path, and a snake slithers out in front of you, you'll probably freeze or run away screaming.
 You're heart drops, and your body kicks into fight-or-flight mode.
 When the harmless snake slithers away, you regain your composure and feel back to normal.
 This is fear.

 Now, imagine you are on the same hiking path the following weekend with your new Tinder match.
 You may be constantly worried that the snake may pop out of the grass again (plus your date may hear you scream like a little girl).
 This is anxiety.